The 'Big Picture'

 CADseek allows meta-data from any source, so analysis can be run on performance metrics such as warranty.

 Analytics can be used to find models that lack standard attributes.

 The analysis is performed in a completely automated fashion.
 In a dataset of 100,000 models Analytics will perform 9.99B comparison and summarize the similarity, with attribute values, in an interactive report.

 A report can be run within a single dataset, or across datasets.
 Running reports across datasets allows the comparison of the parts of one division to another, or of the parent company to an acquisition.

 Each time a dataset is analyzed a different similarity threshold can be set, e.g., show all models with at least 91% or greater similarity, or a similarity range can be set.

 Each time a dataset is analyzed a different set of filters can be applied to slice the data with any available meta-data field and attribute values, in combination, and with numerous Boolean operators, allowing a report to be limited to a certain material type, surface finish, author, commit date, division, etc.

 CADseek Analytics can be performed within or across datasets with a wide mix of different CAD formats, assembly models and neutral formats like .igs, .stl and .stp.

-Any model can be inspected and viewed in 3D from within the report, and links to CADSEEK Connect allow viewing of model attributes and search.
+Any model can be inspected and viewed in 3D from within the report (see image below), with links to CADseek Connect to allow viewing of model attributes and search.

 Each Analytics report that's generated can be viewed in three different formats.